Gastroparesis Treatments

-No none cure for gastroparesis, it is usually a chronic condition.
+There is no known cure for gastroparesis; it is usually a chronic condition.
 Treatment helps to manage the condition, maintain healthy and comfortable life.

-Several medications are used to treat gastroparesis.
+Several medications are there to treat gastroparesis.
 Doctor may try different medications or combinations to find the most effective treatment.
 Discuss about the side effects of any medication with your doctor is important.

-• Metoclopramide (Reglan) - It stimulates stomach muscle contractions to help emptying, also helps reduce nausea and vomiting.
-Metoclopramide is taken 20 to 30 minutes before meals and at bedtime.
+- Metoclopramide (Reglan) - It stimulates stomach muscle contractions to help emptying; it also helps reduce nausea and vomiting.
+Take Metoclopramide 20 to 30 minutes before meals and at bedtime.
 Side effects of this drug include fatigue, sleepiness, depression, anxiety, and problems with physical movement.

-• Other medications - may be used to treat symptoms and problems related to gastroparesis.
-An antiemetic can help with nausea and vomiting, Antibiotics will clear up a bacterial infection.
-If you have a bezoar in the stomach, the doctor may use an endoscope to inject medication into it to dissolve it.
+- Other medications - may be useful to treat symptoms and problems related to gastroparesis.
+An antiemetic can help with nausea and vomiting; Antibiotics will clear up a bacterial infection.
+If you have bezoars in the stomach, the doctor may use an endoscope to inject medication into it to dissolve it.

 Dietary changes in gastroparesis treatment

 Doctor or dietitian may prescribe six small meals a day instead of three large ones.
 If less food enters the stomach each time, it may not become overly full.
-In more severe cases, a liquid or pureed diet may be prescribed.
+In more severe cases, your healthcare professional may prescribe a liquid or pureed diet.

 It is better avoiding high-fat and high-fiber foods.
 Fat naturally slows digestion and fiber is difficult to digest.
-Some high-fiber foods like oranges contain material that cannot be digested.
+Some high-fiber foods as if oranges contain material, cannot digest.
 Avoid these foods because the indigestible part will remain in the stomach too long and possibly form bezoars.

 Feeding Tube

 If liquid or pureed diet does not work, then need surgery to insert a feeding tube.
-The tube, called a jejunostomy, is inserted through your abdomen skin into the small intestine directly bypasses stomach and places nutrients and medication directly into the small intestine.
-A special liquid food is used with this tube; it is digested in small intestine and delivered to your bloodstream quickly.
-Jejunostomy is used only when gastroparesis is severe or the tube is necessary to stabilize blood glucose levels in people with diabetes.
+The tube, called a jejunostomy, is inserted through your abdominal skin into the small intestine straightaway bypasses stomach and places nutrients and medication directly into the small intestine.
+A special liquid food is useful with this tube; small intestine digests and absorbs nutrients from this food and delivered to your bloodstream quickly.
+Jejunostomy is helpful only when gastroparesis is severe or the tube is necessary to stabilize blood-glucose levels in people with diabetes.

 Parenteral Nutrition